-The software EXTPAR is composed of twelve autonomous programs.
-Eleven programs are responsible for aggregating a raw data to the target grid, which is specified by the user.
-The twelveth program, the consistency check, is performed in the end.
-The executables are called extpar__to_buffer, whereas the star stands for ahf (anthropogenic heat flux), aot (aerosol optical thickness), cru (temperature climatology of the Climate Research Unit (CRU)), landuse, topo, ndvi (normalized difference vegetation index), soil, flake (fraction lake), isa (impervious surface area), albedo, and emiss (emissivity) respectively.
-In Fig. 2 a schematic representation of EXTPAR is drawn.
+The software EXTPAR is composed of twelve autonomous programmes.
+Eleven programmes are responsible for aggregating a raw data to the target grid, which is specified by the user.
+The twelfth program, the consistency check, is performed in the end.
+The executables are called extpar\\\to\buffer, whereas the star stands for ahf (anthropogenic heat flux), aot (aerosol optical thickness), cru (temperature climatology of the Climate Research Unit (CRU)), landuse, topo, ndvi (normalized difference vegetation index), soil, flake (fraction lake), isa (impervious surface area), albedo, and emiss (emissivity) respectively.
+In Fig. 1 a schematic representation of EXTPAR is drawn.
 For the sake of clarity only the topography and land-use path is shown.
 The same can be applied for the other ten raw data sets.
 For all these programs there exist namelists.
-Most of the namelists only contain the name and path of the raw data file and the name of the buffer file, which is later used for the clowing namelists: 'INPUT_AOT', 'INPUT_TCLIM' (it does temporarily contain a switch to choose between the old and new data set), 'INPUT_NDVI', 'INPUT_FLAKE', 'INPUT_EMISS', and 'INPUT_ALB'.
-The latter does additionally include the variable names used in the raw data files.
+Most of the namelists only contain the name and path of the raw data file and the name of the buffer file, which is later used for the consistency check, and the name of the output of the final external variables.